CosmoAI-AES/CosmoSim/README.md

 4. The `CosmoSimPy/datagen.py` is the CLI tool and should be run on the command line; see below.

-The binaries are not signed, and on MacOS you will have to confirm that you trust the binary before it will run.

 ## MacOS Desktop Application

 The GUI is also available as desktop applications for MacOS 12 on